ANALYSIS-Trump's legacy: A more divided America, a more unsettled world | Politics

 “Trump did accomplish some useful things,” Richard Haass, a former senior State Department official who is president of the Council on Foreign Relations, wrote on the think tank’s website.
 He deserves credit, Haass said, "for moving the U.S. policy vis-à-vis an increasingly repressive, powerful, and assertive China in a more sober, critical direction."
 But what the president got right, Haass added, was “dwarfed by what Trump got wrong,” citing foremost “the damage he has done to American democracy.”

-Corker said the Republican Party needs “to go in a direction not led by him.
-We’ve got to redefine who we are.”
-(Additional reporting by Alexandra Alper; Writing by Matt Spetalnick; Editing by Mary Milliken and Marla Dickerson)
+(Additional reporting by Alexandra Alper; Writing by Matt Spetalnick; Editing by Mary Milliken, Marla Dickerson and Lincoln Feast.)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)